MicrosoftDocs/defender-docs/defender-for-iot/permissions.md

 1. Select **Next** for **Review and finish**.
 1. Select **Submit**.

-### Summary of roles and permissions for all Defender for Endpoint features used with Defender for IoT
+### Summary of roles and permissions for all Defender for IoT features
 <!-- MDE roles change to permissions-->
 | Feature | Write permissions | Read permissions |
 |---|----|---|